sanderboer/typst-pagemaker/README.md

 ## Features

 ### Migration Notice (Breaking Change)
-PDF embedding semantics changed to an automatic contain + optional multiplier model.
-Legacy `:FIT:` modes and the `:FULL_PAGE:` flag for `pdf` elements were removed.
+PDF embedding now always uses automatic contain scaling (legacy `:FIT:` modes and the `:FULL_PAGE:` flag for `pdf` elements were removed).
+A previously documented optional `:SCALE:` multiplier is currently ignored and will emit a warning when specified.

 New behavior (pdf elements only):
-- The system first computes a base auto-contain scale so the intrinsic PDF page fits entirely within the element's padded frame (respecting margins + element `:PADDING:`).
+- The system computes a base auto-contain scale so the intrinsic PDF page fits entirely within the element's padded frame (respecting margins + element `:PADDING:`).
-- A user-supplied `:SCALE:` acts as a multiplier on that base (default 1.0).
-The final scale is `min(base_scale, base_scale * user_multiplier)` so PDFs never overflow their frame via scale.
+- User `:SCALE:` values (if present in older documents) are ignored for now (warning emitted).
+Future releases may reintroduce controlled fit modes.
-- Omitting `:SCALE:` keeps the auto-contain result.
+- Result: PDFs never overflow their frame via scale; enlarge the `:AREA:` to show more context.

 Migration:
 - Remove any `:FIT:` / `:FULL_PAGE:` properties on `pdf` elements (ignored if still present).